roboyoshi/hek/README.md

 Python script that checks your music collection given a set of rules

 - Does not modify files
-- Reads FLAC and mp3 metadata
+- Reads FLAC and mp3 tags

 ## Depends on
 - `python-mutagen`